gangdong/gangdong.github.io/_posts/2018-10-03-Web-liquid-grammar.markdown

 toc: true
 sidebar: true
 ---
 I recently used Liquid language to design my blog website.
-Liquid is an open source template language written in Ruby.
+The liquid is an open-source template language written in Ruby.
 This article is a short study note and presented some main knowledge points.

-My blog website was constructed by Jekyll, Jekyll uses Liquid as its template language and adds many objects, tags and filters.
+My blog website was constructed by Jekyll, Jekyll uses Liquid as its template language and adds many objects, tags, and filters.
 The new content includes objects representing content pages, tags to introduce content fragments into the page, and filters to manipulate strings and URLs.

-I have no knowledge about this language previous, so I spent some time in learning it.
+I do not know this language previously, so I spent some time learning it.

 The liquid code consists of **objects**, **tags**, and **filters**.